Frequently Asked Questions

 .env

 locally, platform-provided secrets in production).
-Do not commit.env
+Don't commit.env

 orprivate.key